-3 Steps to Prepare for New Rules From a CPA
+3 Steps to Prepare for SEC Climate Disclosure From a CPA

 GHG emissions will be subject to regulated disclosures under the upcoming U.S. Securities and Exchange Commission (SEC) climate rule; in preparation, accounting and compliance teams are preparing now to shore up their GHG accounting to ensure readiness.
 These assurance and compliance processes will be crucial for investors and other stakeholders to know that companies are putting the same level of rigor into the accuracy of their emissions as they do their financial information.
 This process is a challenge for many, as GHG emissions auditability is unique due to the sophisticated accounting process of building carbon footprints.
 With regulations already passed in Europe and looming in the states, many companies are preparing to identify processes and infrastructure that ensure the right level of control and visibility into the data and methods used to develop GHG metrics.

 This is not an entirely new exercise.
 Every organization has experience building controlled accounting processes within their financial accounting and SEC reporting teams.
 Historically, just like with financial accounting, they’ve looked to technology to build the processes in an efficient and controlled manner.
 Sustainability teams transitioning to IT-controlled accounting systems and documented data collection policies is similar to the transition accounting teams went through after Sarbanes-Oxley (SOX) laws were passed in 2002.